HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/persistent_volumes.md

 ## Core

 The DX 9.5 Core application requires multiple PVs of different types and sizes to operate.
-From an application perspective, three items things that have to persist:
+From an application perspective, there are three items that have to persist:

 -   Profiles (RWX) (including `wp_profile` and `cw_profile`)
 -   Logs (RWO)